Crimes Lawyers

 When you coerce the accuser to submit to you by threatening to use force or violence on the accuser, and the victim believes that you have the present ability to execute these threats;

-When you coerce the accuser to submit by threatening to retaliate in the future against the accuser, or any other person, and the accuser believes that the actor has the ability to execute this threat.
+When you coerce the accuser to submit by threatening to retaliate in the future against the accuser, or any other person, and the accuser believes that the actor can execute this threat.

 ● “Retaliate” includes threats of physical punishment, kidnapping, or extortion;